-Seeking recommendations or endorsements:
+2. Seeking recommendations or endorsements:

-Most people I know agree that the "endorsements" feature on LinkedIn (where people click a button to say that you have a specific skill, like "editing") is a bit pointless.
+Most people I know agree that the "Skills & endorsements" feature on LinkedIn (where people click a button to say that you have a specific skill, like "editing") is a bit pointless.
 Recommendations, however, are well worth having - so if you're connected to people who used to work with you, ask them to write you one!

 With LinkedIn, some people prefer to only connect with people they've worked with directly.
-Personally, I'll connect with almost anyone who I know (through email, blog comments, etc), but I don't accept connections out of the blue.
-On other networks like Twitter and Facebook, I'm more than happy for people to follow me even if I don't know them!
-But it's worth being aware that different people use LinkedIn in different ways - so if someone doesn't accept a connection request from you, don't take it at all personally.
+(Personally, I'll accept pretty much any connection request, but I know not everyone uses LinkedIn like that.)
+If someone doesn't accept a connection request from you, don't take it personally.